Enchanting Forest Walks To Discover In Kananaskis Country, Alberta

-- Barrier Lake Forestry hiking trails one of the easiest trails around at just 2.3 kilometers in length, the hike will familiarize you with plant layers, soils, and various procedures on forest management.
+- Barrier Lake Forestry hiking trails is one of the easiest trails around at just 2.3 kilometers in length, the hike will familiarize you with plant layers, soils, and various procedures on forest management.
 Its also interesting to note that this trail used to be the site for a camp for prisoners of war during the Second World War.

 Photos of Barrier Lake

-- Karst Spring hiking trail an easy trail that spans 9.5 kilometers with an elevation gain of 200 meters, this hiking trail leads to Karst Spring, an area with a lot of driftwood and boulders with moss.
+- Karst Spring hiking trail is an easy trail that spans 9.5 kilometers with an elevation gain of 200 meters, this hiking trail leads to Karst Spring, an area with a lot of driftwood and boulders with moss.
 Since the trail has a gentle enough elevation gain, it is a favorite among families and is highly appreciated during the summer for the cool air that blows near the spring.
 The first 3.6 kilometers of the trail is accessible also to bicycles but the rest has to be done on foot in order to reach the Mount Shark trail system and through the forest on top of Watridge Lake, a spot known for its trout.
 Just follow the boardwalk and head up to the trail passing through the creek and youll reach Karst Spring.
 The water from the spring came from the limestone layers in Shark Ridge, dissolved rain water and snow that have seeped into the cracks and carved tunnels from where the streams begin.

 Some Photos Of Karst Spring

 - Eau Claire hiking trail loop is easily completed in just 30 minutes, this trail loops around the river and the valley bottom.
 No elevation gain is measured for this trail so that means youll be pretty much walking on level ground.